khalid-hussain/shaheen/chap6.md

 arrow.
 Angela screamed after grabbing his hand with both her hands and said, "No!
 No!"

-Bashir Bin Hassan said, "Look!
+Bashir bin Hassan said, "Look!
 The more we delay removing the arrow, the more painful it will get.
 Don't be scared.
 Don't hold my hand or else I will have to give you some medicine to make you unconscious."

-Bashir Bin Hassan signaled to his servant and Badr bin Mughira.
+Bashir bin Hassan signaled to his servant and Badr bin Mughira.
 Angela yelled and said, "No. No. Don't hold my hands and feet.
 I won't do anything."

 Bashir said, "I initially thought that you were a brave girl.
 Just close your eyes for a few moments...Don't worry."

 But Angela kept looking at him with glances filled with compliancy, love and idolization.
-This time when Bashir Bin Hassan stretched his hand towards the arrow, she did not display any resistance.
+This time when Bashir bin Hassan stretched his hand towards the arrow, she did not display any resistance.
 She constricted her lips and after a slight shiver, her hand subconsciously moved towards the wound but with merely a small jerk of Bashir's hand, the arrow came out of the wound.
-Bashir Bin Hassan took a sigh of relief and said, "The wound is not that deep.
+Bashir bin Hassan took a sigh of relief and said, "The wound is not that deep.
 God-willing, you will be good in no time."

 During this time, Maria had gained consciousness.
 For a moment she opened her